What we know about the Highland Park shooting suspect | News Channel 3-12

 “Everything was as normal,” he said.

-To his knowledge, Crimo did not have a job, Paul Crimo told CNN, though he worked at Panera Bread before the Covid-19 pandemic.
+To Paul Crimo’s knowledge, his nephew did not have a job, he told CNN, though he worked at Panera Bread before the Covid-19 pandemic.
 Paul Crimo said he had never seen the suspect engage in violence or concerning behavior.
 He didn’t know of his nephew’s political views, either, describing him as a “quiet” person.

 “He’s usually on his own.
 He’s a lonely, quiet person.
 He keeps everything to himself.”